 More and more media is being distributed via IP networks.
 In fact, some industry leaders are advocating that we stop differentiating between OTT and broadcast TV entirely.
-We are facing a future in which all TV is distributed via OTT.
-It’s a new video world, and to take advantage, you need a video platform.
+Today, we’re facing a future in which all TV is distributed via OTT.
+It’s a new video world, and to take advantage, you need a video hosting platform.

 Top 4 video hosting platforms

 First up in our video hosting platforms comparison is Brightcove.